 - d.
-Review and evaluate discrepancies and fraud indicators to determine scope of further investigation. - e.
-The setting of initial reserves should be timely, reasonable, and follow documented company policy. - 3.
+Reviewing and evaluating discrepancies and fraud indicators to determine scope of further investigation. - e.
+Timely setting of reasonable initial reserves and following the documented company policy. - 3.
 Contacts - a.
-Injured persons or their legal representative making a claim should be contacted within 2 business days of receipt of notice of injury for purposes of investigation and verification. - b.
-The named insured, if not an injured party, should be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - c.
-The insured operator, if not one of the above, should be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - 4.
+Injured persons or their legal representative making a claim shall be contacted within 2 business days of receipt of notice of injury for purposes of investigation and verification. - b.
+The named insured, if not an injured party, shall be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - c.
+The insured operator, if not one of the above, shall be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - 4.
 Loss Management - a.
-Loss management, assessment, & verification tools should be used when appropriate to identify the disability claimed, the medical treatment, and whether the treatment and medical expenses are reasonable, necessary, and related to the auto accident. - 5.
-Follow-Up and Continuing Investigation - a.
-Verify and evaluate type and extent of injury and substantiate by available reports and/or independent examinations. - b.
-Confirm and document that treatment and expenses are reasonable, necessary, and related to the accident. - c.
-Review and evaluate discrepancies and fraud indicators to determine the scope of further investigation. - d.
-Proper diary systems should be employed and ARC reporting and authority levels followed. - e.
-Changes to reserves should be timely, reasonable, and follow documented company policy. - 6.
-Settlement Negotiations or Denial
+Loss management, assessment, & verification tools shall be used when appropriate to identify the disability claimed, the medical treatment, and whether the treatment and medical expenses are reasonable, necessary, and related to the auto accident. - 5.
+Follow-Up and Continuing Investigation